mozilla/butter/README.md

 Supported Platforms
 -------------------

 We're writing Butter so that it runs in modern, HTML5 compatible browsers.
-To that end, we test in the following configurations:
+For version 1.0, we're targeting modern HTML5 desktop browsers.
+In the current version we are supporting:

 #### Desktop (Windows, OS X, Linux):
-* Firefox stable (currently 12)
+* Firefox stable
-* Chrome stable (currently 19)
+* Chrome stable
-* Internet Explorer stable (currently 9, will support with 10 simultaneously when it's out)
-* Opera stable (currently 11.6)
-* Safari stable (currently 5.1)

-#### Mobile:
-* iOS 5.1 Safari Mobile (iPad 2+)
-* Android 2.3 & 4 - Firefox Mobile, Google Chrome, Android Browser (Samsung Galaxy 2)

-This list may change, as platforms and browsers change.
-Also, our testing may expand to include other form factors (i.e., phones).

 Build Prerequisites
 -------------------